AdilHannaoui/RNA-seq-Analysis/README.md

 Gene-level count matrices and sample metadata are provided in this repository, allowing full reproducibility of the downstream statistical analysis.
 </p>

 ## RNA-seq pipeline

-1. Quality control using FastQC
-2. Adapter trimming and filtering using Trimmomatic
-3. Alignment to the reference genome using HISAT2
-4. Gene-level quantification using FeatureCounts
-5. Differential expression analysis with DESeq2
+The pipeline includes preprocessing, alignment, quantification, and differential expression analysis.

 ## Biologic Context